Mlosyakov/epam_hometask/README.md

-run
-docker build -t train_img -f training/Dockerfile .

-docker run -it train_img /bin/bash

 # Basics MLE Module Homework
 This is a project for Basics MLE module of a course.
-All .py scripts were tested on MacOS, if there are any performance issues on different OS please let me know.
+All .py scripts were tested on MacOS, if there are any performance issues on different OS please let me know. <br />
+Project does not require additional setup and can be run as is when cloned. <br />
+Upon completion of intermediate steps script returns small and (sometimes) informative log.<br />
+As a result you will recieve <code>.csv</code> file with predictions and <code>.pth</code> model file of the latest trained model.<br />
 ## Current state of project

 - [x] Requirements file contains all neccessary information